Privacy Notice – Service Users, Partner Organisations and the Public

 3.2.
 Prospective service users and relatives: We will collect contact details from people who enquire about our services and limited health information on the prospective client.

 3.3.
 Partner organisations: We collect contact information and other details needed to manage our professional relationship.
+This includes a record of your vaccine status if required by law at that time.

 3.5.
 Complainants: When we receive a complaint, we make up a file which may contain the identity of the complainant and any other individuals involved.
 We will only use the personal information we collect to process the complaint and to check on the level of service we provide.
 We may have to disclose the complainant’s identity to our partners where, for example, the accuracy of a person’s record is in dispute.
 If a complainant doesn’t want information identifying him or her to be disclosed, we will try to respect this.
 However, it may not be possible to handle a complaint on an anonymous basis.
 We will keep personal information in complaint files for three years from closure in line with our retention policy.
 These files will be retained securely and access to them will be restricted to those who ‘need to know’.